Tbilisi International Airport: History

+Second terminal building was completed in 1968, designed by the chief architect Vladimer Beridze and others in the International Style, now is likewise out of public service.

 In 1981 Tbilisi airport was the 12th largest airport in the Soviet Union, with 1,478,000 passengers on so-called central lines, which were flights connecting Tbilisi with cities in other Soviet republics.
 After the dissolution of the Soviet Union, the civil war and the economic crisis in the newly independent Georgia, passenger numbers had dropped to 230,000 by 1998.

-Tbilisi International Airport is operated by TAV Airports Holding (TAV) Urban Georgia since October 2005 which concession has been extended until at least 2027.
+Tbilisi International Airport is operated by TAV Airports Holding (TAV) Urban Georgia since October 2005 whose concession has been extended until at least 2027.
 In Georgia, the company also operates Batumi International Airport for a 20-year term since May 2007.
-TAV Airports Holding, which owns 76% shares in Tbilisi airport operator TAV Urban Georgia, agreed with the Georgian state-owned United Airports of Georgia to reconstruct and extend the unused runway, one of the two runways at the Tbilisi airport, in line with ICAO standards to accept all type of aircraft, including the Boeing 747-8, Airbus A380-800, Antonov An-225 and Antonov An-124.
+TAV Airports Holding, which owns a 76% share in Tbilisi airport operator TAV Urban Georgia, agreed with the Georgian state-owned United Airports of Georgia to reconstruct and extend the unused runway, one of the two runways at the Tbilisi airport, in line with ICAO standards to accept all types of aircraft, including the Boeing 747-8, Airbus A380-800, Antonov An-225 and Antonov An-124.
 A new F Code taxiway was also planned.